vinland-technology/flict-obsolete/doc/manual.md

 ### ```---policy-file, -p [FILE]```

 Set the policy file to use.
-A policy is optional, without a policy all licenses are considered equal.
+A policy is optional, without a policy all licenses are considered OK to use.

 ### ```--license-dir, -ld```